mathphreak/yummy-goodness/README.md

     - Weapon damage exists
     - Armor is a thing
     - Matchups are better
-- Appease the gods of line length
+- Appease the gods of line length and dead code